tbedford/Website-Test/source/about.md

 ![tony](./images/johnny_starbucks_resized.jpg "Tony")

-I am currently based in the UK, but spend as much time as I can in the Philippines.
+I am currently based in the UK, but like to spend time in the Philippines when I can.
 Here's why:

 ![hammock](./images/hammock.jpg "Hammock")

 ## Contact

-You can contact me through my [Contact page](./contact.html).
+My contact details are on my [Contact page](./contact.html).
+Please get in touch!